tigerbeetle/tigerbeetle/docs/quick-start/with-docker-compose.md

 sidebar_position: 4
 ---

-# Three-node cluster with Docker Compose
+# Three-Node Cluster with Docker Compose

 First, provision the data file for each node: